anvilistas/anvil-extras/docs/guides/modules/animations.rst

 .. class:: Transition(**css_frames)

-    A dictionary based class.
-Each key should be a css property in camel case with a list of values.
+    A dictionary-based class.
+Each key should be a CSS property in camelCase with a list of values.
     Each item in the list represents a style to hit during the animation.
     The first value in the list is where the animation starts and the final value is where the animation ends.